 - 86% of people will hesitate to purchase from a business that has negative online reviews

 The faster you can handle negative comments, the better it’s for your brand reputation.
-Thus, monitor comments to manage the brand health.
+Thus, monitor comments about managing the brand health.

 3. Establish Contact

 A brand-customer relationship should be mutual.
-If you want your followers to be interested in your brand, think about them as well.
+If you want your followers to be interested in your brand, think about them.
 According to the study Hashtag Nation, modern customers are more loyal to brands, but 40% of people claim that brands don’t take them seriously enough.

-Let’s take a look at FedEx that focuses on conversations and uses social media to establish contact with customers.
+Let’s look at FedEx, which focuses on conversations and uses social media to establish customer contact.